 The nurse’s office at the elementary school might need spare clothes.
 Construction paper can go to the art teacher.
 That frilly dress your baby wore once for a picture?
 Take it to Mary’s Place or Wellspring, where another beautiful baby can use it.

-It helps people get rid of things if they know it’s not just going to Goodwill, Matthews says.
-On her website, she has a terrific list of places where you can take things to someone who really needs it.
+It helps people get rid of things if they know it’s not just going to Goodwill, says Matthews.
+On her website, she has a terrific list of places where you can take things to someone who really needs them.

 And don’t feel bad about getting rid of hand-me-downs.

-“Just because someone gives you something doesn’t mean you have to keep it or use it,” Matthews says.
+“Just because someone gives you something doesn’t mean you have to keep it or use it,” says Matthews.
 “You can say, ‘Thank you very much,’ and pass it on.”

 Keep it real